Canon RF 24mm F1.4 L VCM Lens Review

 Back to Top

-Like the RF 35 F1.4 L lens, the RF 24 F1.4 L lens features "VCM", linear Voice Coil Motor, driving AF.
-VCM is nearly as powerful as the Ring USM powering large super telephotos and was chosen for its high torque at low speed characteristic to provide the desired starting and stopping power.
+Like the RF 35mm and 50mm F1.4 L lens, the RF 24mm F1.4 L lens features "VCM", linear Voice Coil Motor, driving AF.
+VCM is nearly as powerful as the Ring USM powering large super telephotos and was chosen for its high torque at low-speed characteristic to provide the desired starting and stopping power.

-Expect this internal-focusing lens's AF to be fast and accurate.
-As a "hybrid" lens, video AF performance was a key design factor, and this AF system will provide the smooth and virtually silent behaviors necessary for high-quality movie recording.
+This internal-focusing lens's AF system is extremely fast and accurate.
+Only faint clicks and shuffling are heard by an ear near the lens during focusing.
+As a "hybrid" lens, video AF performance was a key design factor, and this AF system provides the smooth and virtually silent behaviors necessary for high-quality movie recording.

-While dim lighting slows the focusing speed, this lens will impressively focus in extremely dark conditions.
+While dim lighting slows the focusing speed, this lens will impressively focus on contrast in incredibly dark conditions.
+The low light AF performance of this lens on the EOS R5 Mark II is remarkable.

 VCM requires power to hold its position, so expect to hear a harmless rattle when this lens is not under power.